-The College of Social Work offers four graduate certificates and one licensure program in addition to the MSSW degree.
-The majority of courses for a certificate program may be used to count toward both the MSSW and the certificate if they fulfill requirements of both programs.
+The College of Social Work offers four graduate certificates and one licensure program in addition to the M.S.S.W. degree.
+The majority of courses for a certificate program may be used to count toward both the M.S.S.W. and the certificate if they fulfill requirements of both programs.
 At least three (3) credit hours for the certificate must be earned outside of the requirements of the degree(s) and other certificates.
 Certificates will be awarded the same semester as the degree.
 The completion of a certificate is formally noted on the student's transcript and indicates to prospective employers that, in addition to training within a particular discipline and degree program, additional formal training has been obtained.

-To be admitted to a certificate program students must submit a departmental application after admission to the MSSW program.
+To be admitted to a certificate program students must submit a departmental application to the Certificate Chair.
 Students selected for admission must then be formally admitted to the certificate program through the Office of Graduate Admissions.